rupeshtiwari/future-blogs/_posts/2022-03-03-what-is-azure-resource-manager-or-arm.md

 🍹 **Tip** \
 "Why does a resource group need a location?
 And, if the resources can have different locations than the resource group, why does the resource group location matter at all?"
 The resource group stores metadata about the resources.
 When you specify a location for the resource group, you're specifying where that metadata is stored.
 For compliance reasons, you may need to ensure that your data is stored in a particular region.
 See [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview#resource-groups).

-{: .notice--warning}
-<i class="fas fa-exclamation-triangle"></i> **Warning** \
-If the resource group's region is temporarily unavailable, you can't update resources in the resource group because the metadata is unavailable.
-The resources in other regions will still function as expected, but you can't update them.

-{: .notice--info} <i class="fa fa-info-circle"></i> **Note** \
-The resources in the resource group don't inherit those tags.

-{: .notice--info} <i class="fa fa-info-circle"></i> **Note** \
-You can have a web app that connects to a database in a different resource group.
-These two resources are related but don't share the same lifecycle however they can connect to each other.

 ## References